-Snake mites are tiny parasites that are about 1 mm long, or 1/32 of an inch.
-Despite their small size, they’re easy to see because they become a little bigger after they’ve fed.
+Snake mites are tiny parasites that are about 1 mm, or 1/32 of an inch long.
+Despite their small size, they’re relatively easy to see because they become a little bigger after they’ve fed.

-They infest both your snake and your snake’s environment.
+They infest both your snake and its environment.
 A mite doesn’t just live on your snake.
-They feed before finding a corner, crack or crevice to go and lay eggs in.
+They feed before finding a corner, crack, or crevice to lay eggs.

-Eggs only take between 1 and 4 days to hatch, which means that they can reproduce very quickly.
+Eggs only take between 1 and 4 days to hatch, which means that mites can reproduce very quickly.
 They also don’t need to mate to lay eggs.

 What Do Snake Mites Feed On?